OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

     )
 ```

-What is interesting about the above standard model is that it inherits from two classes.
-The QueryParams is an abstract class that just tells us that we are dealing with query parameters.
-The BaseSymbol is a helper class that contains the `symbol` field and an
+The `QueryParams` is an abstract class that just tells us that we are dealing with query parameters.
+The `BaseSymbol` is a helper class that contains the `symbol` field and an
 upper case validator.
-It is used so that we don't have to repeat the same code over and over again.

 The SDK dynamically knows where the standard models begin in the inheritance tree, so you don't need to worry about it.

-#### Standard Data Example
+### Standard Data Example

 ```python
 class StockEODData(Data):